It will happen and it will be okay. That’s what I would tell myself if I could talk to the diabetes parent that I was 15 years ago.

 Because my son is an adult, he comes and goes when he pleases.
 He treats his lows at work.
 He programs his pump while he is at school.
 My son is completely in charge of his diabetes care.

 It was terrifying at first I will admit.
 I had a need to know.
 He had just as strong of a need for me not to know.
 He would be vague with his answers about bg readings if he answered at all.
 It didn’t matter if I was mad or upset.
-It was his condition to deal with and he would quietly show me that he could handle it….and when he couldn’t he would ask me.
+It was his condition to deal with and he would quietly show me that he could handle it….and when he couldn’t he would ask me for help.

 As I have watched him handle his diabetes care, I have been amazed.
 We still occasionally share carb count guesses.
 I will look up the carb counts in certain food for him.
 I will suggest a temporary basal when he is working long hours.
 He will tell me what he has already done.